4:30 PM - 6:00 PM Student Showcase

 Gifted students often have academic needs that benefit from an accelerated pace of instruction, more complexity in content, and opportunities to explore areas of interest or strength.
 The curriculum experiences are designed to address these needs and to encourage students to stretch themselves beyond their comfort levels.
 Additionally, the opportunity to interact with intellectual peers in a school setting is an important part of the experience.

 Gifted students are as diverse and unique as any group.
 Some gifted students adapt very well to school, make friends easily, and are comfortable with themselves.
 Others may find challenges at every turn.
 The decision to participate in a gifted program should be based, in large part, on the needs of each individual student.
 It is not a reward for achievement or good grades, rather an intervention to support student success using a variety of program options.

-The WINGS or BRIDGES student should not be held accountable for standard classroom assignments, such as review, practice exercises, daily work and other related activities missed on the day of participation in the gifted program.
+The WINGS student should not be held accountable for standard classroom assignments, such as review, practice exercises, daily work and other related activities missed on the day of participation in the gifted program.
 Students are accountable for the concepts, process skills and intellectual content as measured on end-of-unit tests, projects or other assessments included in the curriculum presented by the home school teacher.

 The home school shall avoid scheduling major tests, assignment due dates for major projects, field trips, honor programs, etc. on the day students attend the gifted program.

 Students attending WINGS should be considered fully enrolled and not be penalized for grades dependent on class participation, attendance, and daily assignments that occur on their day of attendance.

 Home school teachers are encouraged to communicate their strategy for addressing these practices and procedures with participating students (and parents) at the beginning of the school year.